dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 will only add a few instruction so they should be simpler to review.

 The `Baseline` `All` `static class` is used to represent any intrinsic which is guaranteed to be implemented on all `ARM64` platforms.
 This set will include general purpose instructions.
-Investigation is needed to determine if any of these need intrinsics or whether this is an empty set.
+For example, this would include intrinsics such as `LeadingZeroCount` and `LeadingSignCount`.

 As further extensions are released, this set of intrinsics will grow.